Skip to Content

 It’s a large property that’s popular with Costa Rican families with smaller kids.
 They come for the pools, the restaurant’s very good hamburger and the batidas (fruit smoothies) the staff are happy to deliver poolside all day long.

-the pool at tilijari resort hotel in costa rica is large and kid-friendly with plenty of tropical trees around it to provide shade.
+The pool at tilijari resort hotel in costa rica is large and kid-friendly with plenty of tropical trees around it to provide shade.

 The pools include a large main pool, a shallow wading pool for tots and a large hot tub on an upper level overlooking the San Carlos River.
 The pool had a lot of trees for shade and comfortable places to sit.
 In the morning it was mostly families with small kids but I’m sure most guests wind up here in the afternoon after their activities.

-an iguana poses with his head up on top of a bush outside of the restaurant at the tilijari resort
+An iguana poses with his head up on top of a bush outside of the restaurant at the tilijari resort

 The extensive grounds also have a soccer field, tennis courts, horseback riding, a butterfly house and a scenic pond.
 In the morning we saw iguanas all over the grass near the pond and around the restaurant.
 The actually scampered, which I’ve never really seen before.